cloudacademypilot/azure-cosmos-db-app-dev/steps/05_build-a-simple-net-console-app/documentation.md

    Read Candies, HERSHEY''S POT OF GOLD Almond Bar-1
    ```

-## Read a multiple Documents in Azure Cosmos DB Using Queries
+## Read a single Documents in Azure Cosmos DB Using Queries

 1. Add the following lines of code to use the retrieve a single and multiple items from your Cosmos DB by its `id` and `foodGroup` and write its description,manufactureName to the console.